jrpython/GitCommands/README.md

    Add your changes to git ("." indicates all files and foldes in current diectory should be added, if you want to add specific file then provide only that file name)
    * ```git add . ```

-   Commit your changes with comments
+   Commit your to git changes with comments
    * ```git commit -m "initial commit" ```

    Push your changes to remote github repository